anitab-org/vms/docs/Installation Guide.md

     python manage.py syncdb

-NOTE: Incase, you get the following error django.db.utils.ProgrammingError: relation "auth_user" does not exist, while running the above command do the following
+NOTE: In case, you get the following error django.db.utils.ProgrammingError: relation "auth_user" does not exist, while running the above command do the following
     python manage.py migrate auth
     python manage.py migrate
 Now again try running the command